Are We Doing Enough to Secure the US Power Grid?

 The president’s move aims to bring national security considerations in line with government energy security and cybersecurity policymaking, while maintaining BPS grid reliability and resilience.
 His administration seeks to take steps to identify threats to the electric grid to strengthen its cyber security.

-On completion of the evaluation, the problems can be mitigated and asset owners – public or private – can replace, isolate or monitor affected equipment when necessary.
+On completion of the evaluation, the cybersecurity risks can be mitigated and asset owners – public or private – can replace, isolate or monitor affected equipment when necessary.
 However, it leaves open the question regarding how existing equipment and technology will be impacted.

 Supporting the EO, financial services firm Moody’s Investor Services in a Twitter message said, “The order, which addresses cybersecurity risks related to the supply chain of US electric utilities, is a credit positive for the sector.”

 While President Trump does not specify any country in his order, experts say it will likely impact imports from China and Russia, and to a lesser extent North Korea and Iran.

 “The Chinese (and Russians) are already in our grids,” Joe Weiss, managing partner at Applied Control Systems wrote in a blog post.
 Unfortunately, the intent of industrial control system cybersecurity has been changed by the operational technology (OT) network security community and it is no longer about preventing system impacts but about maintaining OT network integrity, he added.